List of Vale of Rheidol Railway rolling stock: No 1, & No 2 (later 1212 & 1213)

 The VoR commenced operations with two locomotives constructed by Davies & Metcalfe of Manchester, Nos.1 and 2.
 These locomotives were given Nos.1212 and 1213 by the GWR when it took over the line on grouping.
 They were Davies and Metcalfe's first locomotives and a Great Central Railway boilersmith, Thomas Kay, provided expertise in their construction.
 The contract was given to a company previously inexperienced in locomotive building (although previously they were involved in the repair of locomotives and made injectors) because Mr. Metcalfe was an Aberystwyth man.
 The design draws inspiration from the Manning Wardle s on the then-newly opened Lynton and Barnstaple Railway, to which they bear some resemblance.
 This may be because the Szlumper family was heavily involved in both railways' design and construction.

 No 3 (later 1198)

-No. 3 was a small locomotive, originally built by Bagnall of Stafford for a Brazilian sugar cane plantation in 1896 but never delivered as the order was cancelled, Bagnall regauging the locomotive from to when it was sold to the Plynlimon and Hafan Tramway and named Talybont.
+No. 3 was a one-off small locomotive, originally built by Bagnall of Stafford for a Brazilian sugar cane plantation in 1896 but never delivered as the order was cancelled, Bagnall regauging the locomotive from to when it was sold to the Plynlimon and Hafan Tramway and named Talybont.
 In 1903, after the failure of the Plynlimon and Hafan, it was purchased by the VoR, regauged to and renamed Rheidol.
 The GWR numbered it 1198 in 1923, but it was withdrawn and scrapped the following year, having never carried its GWR number.